 Happy holidays and welcome to Flawed yet Functional!
 I am a Type 1 Diabetic using the Autoimmune Protocol to manage my blood sugar levels.
-The AIP diet is diary, egg, and gluten-free (along with some other “frees”, but those are some of the majors).
+The AIP diet is dairy, egg, and gluten-free (along with some other “frees”, but those are some of the majors).
 Butter is usually a mainstay when cooking a turkey, but I’m here to share how to cook a turkey on a charcoal grill that is simple and completely dairy-free!
 This charcoal grilled turkey is perfect for your next holiday meal!

 The holidays are upon us which means decadent, rich family meals are in store.
-Although food does not need to be the focus at a holiday get-together, it IS possible to make delicious food that is enjoyed by all guests and still follows the AIP guidelines.
+Although food does not need to be the focus of a holiday get-together, it IS possible to make delicious food that is enjoyed by all guests and still follows the AIP guidelines.
 If you do not have any dietary restrictions, this post will show you how to grill your turkey which is helpful to free up the oven for a holiday gathering.
 It tastes delicious, and it frees up the oven for other food.
 Win win!